An Update on the Henry Morgan saga

 If your posts persuaded the odd shareholder to sell their HML shares I am guessing they would be happy with their decision right now!

-7. Avatar Passenger on the Titanic says:
+7. Passenger on the Titanic says:

 Good work on bringing all this corporate f***ery to light.